The International Educator

 Bambi Betts is the Director of the Principals’ Training Center for International School Leadership and co-trainer for the PTC's Essential Skills courses.
 Bambi is also the CEO of the Academy for International School Heads (AISH).
 Having worked at international schools across the globe and a consultant to many more, she shares thoughts and insights on a wide range of topics in education.

 Daniel Kerr's weekly posts share the insights of an international school administrator.
 He writes about school and staff dynamics as well as fundamental educational principals and approaches relevant to international schools.
-Daniel is presently a Middle School Principal in Shanghai.
+Daniel is presently the Intermediate Principal (Grades 3-8) at Academia Cotopaxi in Quito, Ecuador.

 Eric and Jamie are long time international school teachers and have had countless adventures around the globe working at different schools.
 Hear stories on travel, lifestyle, moving, and life in general as an international school teacher.
 They are a great resource for finding out what it is like to go from culture to culture, learning, and of course... teaching!